 Tides

-Unforuntely for us living here in Finistere and the UK we do have alot of difference between low and high tide, depending on the coefficient, or the phase of the mooN.
+Unfortunately for us living here in Finistere and the UK we do have a lot of difference between low and high tide, depending on the coefficient, or the phase of the moon.

 Magic Seaweed Explained

-I sometimes use magic seaweed (MSW) for spots that I don’t know (basically anything out of finistere in France)
+I sometimes use magic seaweed (MSW) for spots that I don’t know (basically anything out of finistere in France).
+And mostly for SUP surfing.

 MSW